Which strategies for a successful outdoor event

 You must be clear and honest about your goals and motivations, so you won’t be disappointed in case of bad weather.
 Because, yes, it’s pretty obvious, your first “enemy” is the weather.

-Is there a better month?
+Is there a better month to get married?

 The less we can say in MN is that the weather doesn’t have a nice reputation.